charlesll/legendary-machine-learning/README.md

 # Test of the size/sparsity of dataset : deep or shallow networks?

-The notebooks Test_MLSize***.ipynb are test of using deep or shallow networks for regression over sparse, small datasets (synthetic)
+The notebooks 'Test_MLSize***.ipynb' are test of using deep or shallow networks for regression over sparse, small datasets (synthetic)

+'Fitting a decreasing exp function with scikit learn.ipynb' also provide an example on a very simple problem, using scikit learn.

 # Combining neural network with equations

-The notebook(s) ML_plusEquations***.ipynb contain examples of using custom networks with equations.
+The notebook(s) 'ML_plusEquations***.ipynb' contain examples of using custom networks with equations.

 # Contributing

-Feel free to send corrections/contributions/suggestions !
+Feel free to send corrections/contributions/suggestions!

 # License